 Did you know…

-With all this considered, one thing remains clear: The people of India are resilient and, with the support of donors like you, families in need there can access opportunities to break the chains of poverty and move toward success.
+With all this considered, one thing remains clear: The people of India are resilient, and with the support of donors like you, families in need can access opportunities to break the chains of poverty and move toward success.

 Islamic Relief has been working in India since 1994, often collaborating with local relief organizations to ensure that assistance is delivered as quickly and efficiently as possible.
-Islamic Relief India opened in 2008 to implement development programs to help alleviate growing needs for humanitarian aid.
+In 2008, efforts were made to expand Islamic Relief’s work to development programs to help alleviate growing needs for humanitarian aid.

 Here’s just a sampling of recent efforts for families in need across India: